Homestyle Chicken and Dumplings

 Directions

-Add the 2 tbsp of flour and mix until it coats the pan contents.
+Add the grated garlic and the chicken to the pot.
+Give it a stir to combine.
+Sprinkle over the 2 tbsp. of flour and mix until it coats the pan contents.

 Place the lid back on the pot and let the soup simmer to cook the veggies through (about 10 minutes)